 In a clinical study of patients with kidney stones, lime powder reduced kidney damage and had an alkalizing effect on the urine.

 Lime may help protect against Tylenol-induced liver damage as well.

-7. Lime Essential Oil May Improve Mood
+7. Limes May Improve Mood

-Citrus, including lime, are time-honored remedies to brighten the mood.
+Citrus, including lime, are time-honored remedy to brighten the mood.
 The volatile oils in the peel have an instant effect on the brain by directly affecting the limbic system and in turn our memory and emotional response.

-8. Lime Essential Oil May Help Reduce Cancer
+8. Limes May Help Reduce Cancer

-Early cell research shows that lime essential oil has anti-cancer effects against colon, pancreatic, breast and lymphoma cancers (16).
+Early cell research shows that lime essential oil has anti-cancer effects against colon, pancreatic, breast, and lymphoma cancers (16).

 Limonene, the main component of lime, was given to 43 breast cancer patients with early-stage cancer before surgery at 2 grams per day.